Rolands-Laucis/Socio/README.md

 On the backend instantiate the ``SocioServer`` class and provide it a single DB (of your choice) raw query function, that will receive the SQL string and dynamic parameters object.
 The raw result of that is passed back to the caller on the client side, where the SQL and params sit - where an instance of ``SocioClient`` has made a .query() call.
 Using the same mechanism, an automagical subscription to that SQL resource can be registered via the .subscribe() method, that runs your callback function whenever the data this query relies upon has changed on the backend DB.

-## What about SQL injections and overall data safety? 💉
+## SQL injections and overall data safety? 💉

-Included is a class for auto securing the SQL via server-side string symetric encryption run at build time using the AES-256-GCM algorithm.
-Preventing the client seeing or altering the query string.
-Dynamic data inserted as query parameters should be sanitized by your DB interface function, since Socio passes the SQL and params to you seperately.
-Or you can wrap the DB interface function and sanatize them yourself.
-In addition, all queries have opt-in flags for authentification and table permissions requirements, that are managed on the backend.
+Client-side JS source files contain only encrypted strings of your SQL.
+The AES-256-GCM algorithm guarantees Confidentiality (cannot be read), Integrity (cannot be altered) and Authenticity (server can verify the author of the created cypher text).
+Dynamic data inserted as query parameters should be server side sanitized by you as usual.
+In addition, all queries can use opt-in markers for authentification and table permissions requirements, that are managed by Socio Server for you.

-And even a simple Vite plugin that wraps this functionality for all of your front-end souce code 🥳
+This is all done with the ``SocioSecurity`` class manually or automagically with the included Vite plugin ``SocioSecurityVitePlugin``.

 ## Code snippets